 Getting Started

-This guide takes you from zero to a working FerrisKey instance with your first authenticated user.
-You’ll deploy the full stack with Docker, create a realm, register a client, and obtain your first tokens.
+This guide gets you to a working FerrisKey instance with your first authenticated user.
+You will start the Docker stack, create a realm, register a client, create a user, and request tokens.

 Prerequisites